MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/token-licensing/index.md

 ### Installing Rational Common Licensing library on a stand-alone server

 1. Define a shared library for the Rational Common Licensing library.
 This library uses native code and can be loaded only once by a class loader during the application server lifecycle.
 For this reason, the library is declared as a shared library and associated to all the application servers that run the MobileFirst Server administration service.
 For more information about the reasons to declare this library as a shared library, see [Configuring native libraries in shared libraries](http://www.ibm.com/support/knowledgecenter/SSEQTP_8.5.5/com.ibm.websphere.base.doc/ae/tcws_sharedlib_nativelib.html?view=kc).
     * Choose the Rational Common Licensing native library.
-Depending on your operating system and the bit version of the Java™ Runtime Environment (JRE) on which your WebSphere Application Server is running, you must choose the correct native library in **product_install_dir/MobileFirstServer/tokenLibs/bin/your_corresponding_platform/the_native_library_file**.
+Depending on your operating system and the bit version of the Java Runtime Environment (JRE) on which your WebSphere Application Server is running, you must choose the correct native library in **product_install_dir/MobileFirstServer/tokenLibs/bin/your_corresponding_platform/the_native_library_file**.

         For example, for Linux x86 with a 64-bits JRE, the library can be found in **product_install_dir/MobileFirstServer/tokensLibs/bin/Linux_x86_64/librcl_ibmratl.so**.